5 biggest winners and losers in college basketball this week

 - Ray Carlin-USA TODAY Sports

-The Baylor Bears had the best week of all the teams in the AP Poll.
-After taking down the Maryland Eastern Shore Hawks by a whopping 32 points, the then-No. 18 Bears hosted the undefeated Arizona Wildcats.
-Guard MaCio Teague poured in a game-high 19 points while forward Freddie Gillespie notched a crucial 17-point, 13-rebound double-double in the impressive upset.
-Baylor has yet another top-20 showdown right around the corner with a matchup against the No. 18 Butler Bulldogs Tuesday night.
+Baylor shined during a week in which many of the top teams in the nation faltered.
+The Bears were rewarded as a result.
+Baylor jumped a spot in the AP Top 25 Poll thanks to a hard-fought, one-point win against the previously undefeated and 18th-ranked Butler Bulldogs.
+MaCio Teague and company should cruise through the final weeks of 2019, but games against the Texas Longhorns, Texas Tech Red Raiders, and top-ranked Kansas Jayhawks could spell trouble for a Bears squad that has been rolling as of late.

+▼ No. 3 Louisville Cardinals — Down 2 spots in the AP Top 25 Poll

+The Louisville Cardinals had managed to hang onto the top spot in the AP Top 25 Poll for two consecutive weeks – a long stretch considering the tumult of the college basketball season thus far – but they finally got tripped up this week.
+The Cardinals lost a 13-point decision to the Texas Tech Red Raiders – who entered the game nursing a three-game losing streak – at Madison Square Garden Tuesday night for their first loss of the season.
+And even though Louisville bounced back with a 99-67 win against the Eastern Kentucky Colonels on Saturday, Chris Mack’s squad still understandably dropped out of the top spot in the AP Poll.
+A grudge match against the No. 6 Kentucky Wildcats December 28 could undoubtedly help the Cardinals right the ship.

-▲ No. 6 Gonzaga Bulldogs — Up 3 spots in the AP Top 25 Poll
+▼ No. 5 Ohio State Buckeyes — Down 2 spots in the AP Top 25 Poll

 - source